 - In order to set a standard template, simply go to Settings > Document layout > choose the layout for invoices you would like to set as standard.

 - Then, click on "Set as default invoice template" to set it as standard layout.
-In case you work with several departments, this needs to be done for every department.
+In case you work with several company entities, this needs to be done for every company entity.

 The import file